Learning by Doing

 Paying for School

 In addition to offering a unique educational value, OJT also has an economic benefit: All admitted students are awarded a fellowship that is earned by working on RAND projects.
-The pre-tax value of the fellowship for 2012 entrants is $53,000.
-A majority of students pay their tuition ($26,500 in 2012-13) from their fellowships; however, the entire fellowship amount is considered earned income and is therefore subject to tax.
+The pre-tax value of the fellowship for 2015 entrants is $22,225.
+All eligible entering students also receive a full tuition scholarship for their first year.
+In subsequent years, students work to earn their fellowship to cover both tuition and living expenses.
+Regardless of the end-use, the entire fellowship amount is treated as earned income and is therefore subject to state and federal income tax.
 To earn their full fellowship, students must perform a minimum number of days of OJT each year (including the summers).

 If you work fewer than the minimum number of days of OJT, your stipend can be reduced accordingly.